 - Make sure your phone and your printer are on the same Wi-Fi network.

 - Next, open the app you want to print from and find the print option, which may be under Share, Print or Other Options.
-Tap Print or the printer icon and select Choose an AirPrint-enabled printer.
+Tap Print or the printer icon and select Choose an AirPrint-Enabled Printer.
+For this example, we printed something directly from Apple's email client.

 - You should be able to easily identify and select the printer of your choice (or add a new printer), specify your printing needs (number of copies, etc.) and send your job to the chosen printer.